Japanese Language Subjects

 2022 Spring Semester Japanese Language Placement Test Schedule:

 Required for: All Students who want to take Japanese subjects**

-*Graduate students in their 2nd semester and above who did not take the Japanese placement test at the time of enrollment but would like to study Japanese from this semester should register for the 2020 Fall Semester placement test by Friday, 21 August 2020 (JST) through the following survey.
+*Graduate students in their 2nd semester and above who did not take the Japanese placement test at the time of enrollment but would like to study Japanese from this semester should register for the 2022 Spring Semester placement test by 16:30 Friday, 25 February 2022 (JST) through the following survey.

 - Students who have already registered for a Japanese language subject after enrollment in their current program are not eligible to sit the placement test again.

 ** Students who will be taking the placement test must register for the subject level in which they are placed in during Course Registration Period B for that semester.